How to use Chrome Dark mode on your Mac: The easy way no one told you about

 How do I turn on Dark mode in Chrome on my Mac?

-Chrome doesn’t have its Dark mode switch, but your Mac’s system theme can make it go Dark.
-Go to System Settings > Appearance, then choose Dark.
-Chrome’s interface will match.
+To turn on Dark mode in Chrome, open a new tab > click Customize Chrome in the lower right corner > select Dark.
+To turn on Dark mode on the entire Mac (Chrome's interface will match, too), go to System Settings menu > Appearance, then choose Dark.
 For a quicker switch between modes, use One Switch, which lets you switch to the Dark mode with one click from the menu bar.

 How do I use Dark mode on my Mac?

 To use Dark mode on my Mac, go to System Settings > Appearance and click Dark.
 This changes the look of macOS system-wide, including supported apps like Chrome, Safari, Mail, and Finder.
 You can also set it to Auto to switch between Light and Dark based on the time of day.
-Alternatively, use One Switch to switch between modes with one click from the menu bar.
+Alternatively, use One Switch to switch between dark and light themes with one click from the menu bar.

 How do I force Chrome to Dark mode?

-If you want Chrome to display websites in Dark mode, you can get a Chrome extension, change to dark theme on your Mac’s settings, or simply use One Switch to switch between modes from the menu bar.
+If you want Chrome to display websites in Dark mode, open a new tab > click Customize Chrome in the lower right corner > select Dark.
+Alternatively, you can get a Chrome extension, change to dark theme in your Mac’s settings, or simply use One Switch to switch between modes from the menu bar.

 How do I change Chrome to Dark mode on Apple?

-To change Chrome to Dark mode on Mac, you need to change the mode on your entire Mac system.
-Go to System Settings > Appearance and click Dark.
+To change Chrome to Dark mode on Mac, open a new tab > click Customize Chrome in the lower right corner > select Dark.
+If it didn't work, probably, your entire Mac system is set to Dark mode.
+Go to System Settings menu > Appearance and click Dark.
 For a more authentic experience, pair that with a Dark theme from the Chrome Web Store or use a Dark mode extension to cover websites too.